 (Other than Intercampus Exchange Program)

-A graduate student who holds a fellowship, traineeship, or a research assistantship and desires to register in absentia may do so under the following circumstances: The student must obtain the approvals of the academic department and the dean of Graduate Studies, and agree to comply with the rules and regulations governing the award or appointment.
+A graduate student who holds a fellowship, traineeship, or a research assistantship and desires to register in absentia may do so under the following circumstances: The student must obtain the approvals of the academic department and the dean of the Graduate Division, and agree to comply with the rules and regulations governing the award or appointment.

-Regulations concerning accepting additional awards or compensation for appointments as outlined under the financial assistance section apply to in-absentia registration.
+Regulations concerning accepting additional awards or compensation for appointments as outlined under the financial assistance section apply to in absentia registration.

 Through a reciprocal agreement with UC San Diego Extension, a limited number of spaces in Extension classes are open to full-time graduate students (registered for twelve units or more) in good standing without payment of additional fees.
 The number of spaces available for each quarter varies.
-The student must obtain a UC San Diego Application for Enrollment from the Office of Graduate Studies and personally secure the necessary approvals.
+The student must obtain a UC San Diego Application for Enrollment from the Graduate Division and personally secure the necessary approvals.
 Course work taken through complimentary enrollment cannot be used in partial satisfaction of requirements for a master’s degree, nor can it be used toward the twelve-unit full-time enrollment requirement.

 Postdoctoral education emphasizes scholarship and continued research training for individuals who have recently completed a doctoral degree.
 The postdoctoral scholar conducts research under the general oversight of a faculty mentor in preparation for a career position in academe, industry, government, or the nonprofit sector.